jcubic/lips/docs/docs/scheme-intro/continuations.md

 ## What is continuation?

-In Scheme and Lisp a continuation is a thing that is waiting for an expression to be evaluated.
+In Scheme a continuation is a thing that is waiting for an expression to be evaluated.

 If you have code like this: